D R . S A R A E R B

 T e a c h i n g P h i l o s o p h y

+I believe that the purpose of education is to give students the skills to mindfully interact with the world around them.
+Education is not solely about the student's chosen career path.
+I believe my role as a teacher is to give my students the tools to create the lives they want for themselves as professionals in the music industry and as adults in general society.
+I aim to help students build their skills in critical thinking, self-regulation, compassionate conversation, and mindful reflection.
+These are life skills that will benefit the student regardless of career path and give students a professional attitude that makes them appealing to employers and colleagues.
 Critical thinking skills are built by asking students to constantly reflect on their own work and evaluate information in front of them.
-This includes in-class discussion on assignments and readings and practice journals in which the student writes daily notes on what they found worked and did not work in their instrumental practice session.
+This includes in-class discussion on assignments, readings, and practice journals in which students write daily notes on what they found worked and did not work in their practice session.
 These journals are regularly turned in to me so I can offer ideas of improvement.
-I see self-regulation as the process of creating healthy self-discipline in the practice room.
-I have found that when I help my students set up a practice routine template, the students are able to take more control over how their practice fits within their schedule, thus making them more successful in the practice room.
+I see self-regulation as the process of creating healthy discipline in the practice room.
+I have found that when I help students set up a practice routine template, the students take control over how their practice fits within their schedule, thus making them more successful in the practice room.
 Finally, compassionate conversation is a fundamental life skill.
 A mind open to diverse experiences, opinions, and musical approaches is a mind that will be respected.
 I have worked with numerous professionals who have not extended this respect to others and therefore are not called to return for the job.
 Conversations within my classroom are expected to be handled with professional courtesy.
 I see myself as the moderator for these conversations.

 My bassoon curriculum consists of three larger portions: private lessons, reed-making sessions, and studio classes.
 These sections each contribute to the student’s professional development.
 Some aspects may be combined with the others, such as reed-making help during private lessons, but having separate times for each allows me to give each student appropriate attention.